 Abbreviations: ELU, ELISA units of inactivated HAV; HAV, hepatitis A virus; HBsAg, hepatitis B surface antigen; IM, intramuscular; U, units HAV antigen; SC, subcutaneous.

-2 If potential for Japanese encephalitis virus exposure continues.
+3 If potential for Japanese encephalitis virus exposure continues.
 Data on the response to a booster dose administered ≥2 years after the primary series are not available.
-Data on the need for and timing of additional booster doses are also not available.

 7 Must be kept refrigerated at 35.6°F–46.4°F (2°C–8°C); administer with cool liquid no warmer than 98.6°F (37°C).